Frequently Asked Questions

 The permit should be applied for and received prior to any work taking place.

 For single family homes, a permit is required for the construction of new homes, additions, renovations,a deck, porch (with or without a roof), an attached or detached garage or shed, windows & siding, basement finish, basement damp proofing, and a pool (either above or in-ground).
 A new roof or repair of an existing roof also requires a building permit.
 Please keep in mind that there are other project types that could require a permit, so feel free to call our office if you have questions.

 For commercial buildings, any owner or authorized agent who intends to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert or replace any electrical, gas, mechanical or plumbing system, all of which is regulated by this code, will require a building permit.
 All exterior changes, including, but not limited to painting and signage must be approved by the Planning Department before the Building Department can issue a permit for the project.
 You can contact one of our City Planners at 248.530.1850.

-If there are any questions regarding the need for a building or demolition permit, a Building Inspector can be contacted at 248.530.1850.
+If there are any questions regarding the need for a building or demolition permit, you may contact a Building Inspector.